-SECTION 6.
-INCIDENT SPECIFIC GUIDELINES
+INCIDENT SPECIFIC GUIDELINES SECTION 6.

-6.1 Calgary Office Medical Emergency
+Calgary Office Medical Emergency 6.1

-- ☐ Dial 911 to report the injury or illness and request an ambulance. - ☐ Give the dispatcher: - Your name - o Telephone number - o Floor location and if known, the type of emergency - o Building address: 308 4th Avenue SW, Calgary - □ Notify Reception who in turn will notify the Office Services Supervisor or secondly, the Facilities Coordinator.
+- ☐ Dial 911 to report the injury or illness and request an ambulance. - ☐ Give the dispatcher: - Your name - Telephone number - Floor location and if known, the type of emergency - Building address: 308 4th Avenue SW, Calgary - ☐ Notify Reception who in turn will notify the Office Services Supervisor or secondly, the Facilities Coordinator.
 If neither is available, Reception will notify Bentall Security.